ourcarus/casadelagom/_posts/2022-07-12-Wedding Preparations.md

 #### 17 Sep 2022 - Sofitel Sentosa Wedding Showcase and Deposit
 6 of us went down to Sentosa and we met P at Sofitel but she showed us the deco at the straits ballroom instead of the saffron ballroom that we were looking for.
 Since we already discussed about the package via email, P briefed us the final package inclusions before we signed the draft contract and paid the $5k deposit via grabpay (split into 2x $2.5k payments).
 The grab wallet then reached to 80/90% of the $30k limit.
 Beer barrel was 20L and additional barrel is $500.
 Then we had L and H drop us off for a short visit to C's graduation at Grand Copthorne Hotel before we headed home.

+#### 17 Oct 2022 - Confirmation and signing of contract
+After clarifications with P via email, we signed the official contract and sent it back to Sofitel.